 Monsieur Drake is the original dwarf Tourette’s Mallard Drake.
 He normally would be heard before he was seen.
-The garden was never quite ‘quiet’ as wherever he went he quacked, or more like muttered.
-We saw it more like Tourette’s, generally talking softly, and then throwing in the odd swear word.
+Duck world was never quite ‘quiet’ as wherever he went he quacked, or more, muttered.
+We thought of it like Tourette’s, generally talking softly, and then throwing in the odd swear word.
 He livened up the garden no end, so it was noticeable when he wasn’t to be heard.

 We searched everywhere, but it was immediately clear that Mr Drake had vanished.
 It was eerie.
 No forewarning, no noise, no quacking, no evidence.
 Just… nothing.

-The next morning we went to let the remaining ducks out to find that Lucy had 4 ducklings to contend with.
+The very next morning we went to let the remaining ducks out to find that Lucy had 4 ducklings to contend with.
 A truly bitter-sweet moment, that sense where one life ends and another begins.
-But this is only the beginning of our Duck Drama.
+But this is only the beginning of our Duck World Drama.

 I then did what I later read you should never do and that was pick back a bit of the shell from the pip on the one egg, but even so, I am glad I did for it revealed a tiny beak that was moving, making me realise there was still life in these eggs.
 I then tapped the other eggs and was greeted with a ‘tick’ noise back from 2 of the others.

 Now it is a funny thing, the internet truly is a wondrous source of information, but not, it would seem, when you really need it and are in a hurry.
 Could I find anything on making a really basic, emergency incubator.
 Nope.
 All the instructions I found were about thermometers and keeping incubators at specific temperatures.
 I did learn to dampen the towels as duck eggs require humidity, and also that I needed to wet the membrane I had exposed by chipping the pipped duck egg so it didn’t harden and trap the duckling inside, e.g. too hard to break through.